MOTHERNODE, LLC PRIVACY STATEMENT

 If our relationship ends, we will not share your information with third parties except as the law requires or permits.

 Situations, where disclosures may be made without your consent, include:

 Mothernode is committed to protecting the security of user account information.
 We use a variety of security technologies and procedures to help protect your personal information from unauthorized access, use, or disclosure.
 For example, we protect it through the use of encryption, such as the Secure Socket Layer (SSL) protocol.

 If a password is used to help protect your accounts and personal information, it is the responsibility of the user to keep your password confidential.
 Mothernode strongly encourages all users to never share their passwords with anyone.
 If users are sharing a computer with other users they should always choose to log out before leaving a site or service to protect access to your information from subsequent users.

 We have physical, administrative, and technical safeguards in place to protect your privacy.

-Mothernode websites use “cookies” to enable you to sign in to our services and to help personalize online experiences.
+Mothernode websites use “cookies” to enable you to sign in to our services and to help personalize online experiences and improve content marketing.
 A cookie is a small text file that is placed on your hard disk by a Web page server.
 Cookies contain information that can later be read by a web server in the domain that issued the cookie to you.
 Cookies cannot be used to run programs or deliver viruses to your computer.